A Guest Post by Islandboy

 The graph below helps to illustrate how the changes in absolute production affect the percentage contribution from the various sources.

 The graph below shows the total monthly generation at utility scale facilities by year versus the contribution from solar.
-The left hand scale is for the total generation, while the right hand scale is for solar output and has been deliberately set to exaggerate the solar output as a means of assessing its potential to make a meaningful contribution to the midsummer peak.
-This year it looks like solar will take care of about nine percent of the additional peak mid summer demand, that is nine percent of the approximately 100,000 GWh difference between the spring/autumn lows and the mid summer peak.
+The left hand scale is for the total generation, while the right hand scale is for solar output and has been deliberately set to exaggerate the solar output as a means of assessing it’s potential to make a meaningful contribution to the midsummer peak.
+This October the output from solar continued to decline heading into the winter solstice.
+However, with solar capacity growing rapidly it can be expected to generate significantly more over the approaching winter season than was generated last winter, repeating the pattern of the past few years.